gSchool/morning_probs/challenges/questions.md

 ##### !question
-Using pickup and dropoff times to calculate the length of time of each trip, as well as the distance traveled, calculate and return the speed of the driver in MPH for each trip, rounded to 2 decimal places.
+Calculate the speed of the driver in MPH for each trip, rounded to 2 decimal places.
+You will need to use the pickup and dropoff times to figure out the length of time of each trip.
+You will also need the distance traveled.
 Exclude rows WHERE time or distance is 0.
-Only 1 column is returned.
 ##### !end-question

 ##### !placeholder